Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Keeping your Golden Retriever at a healthy weight is not all that different from us humans if you think about it.
 A healthy, well-balanced diet, regular exercise, and keeping our intake of calories the same as our expenditure is pretty much all it takes for us.

-Apply that same formula to your Golden Retriever and adjust as necessary, and there should be few issues.
+Apply that same formula to your Golden Retriever and adjust as necessary, and there should be little to no issues keeping it at a healthy weight.